torvalds/linux/Documentation/teaching/lectures/syscalls.rst

       }

-All it does is to set the return address to the one in the to field of the exception table entry which, in case of the get_user exception table entry, is bad_get_user which return -EFAULT to the caller.
+All it does is to set the return address to the one in the field of the exception table entry which, in case of the get_user exception table entry, is bad_get_user which return -EFAULT to the caller.